cybershujin/Workshop-Materials/README.md

 More advanced:

-[Algorithmic-Machine-Learning/Lecture 9+10\] Anomaly Detection in Network Traffic with K-means clustering.ipynb at master · lucabenedetto/Algorithmic-Machine-Learning](https://github.com/lucabenedetto/Algorithmic-Machine-Learning/blob/master/[Lecture 9%2B10] Anomaly Detection in Network Traffic with K-means clustering.ipynb) - indepth, covers different ways to find outliers and anomalies using supervised and unsupervised machine learning
+[Anomaly Detection in Network Traffic with K-means clustering.ipynb at master · lucabenedetto/Algorithmic-Machine-Learning](https://github.com/lucabenedetto/Algorithmic-Machine-Learning/blob/master/[Lecture 9%2B10] Anomaly Detection in Network Traffic with K-means clustering.ipynb) - indepth, covers different ways to find outliers and anomalies using supervised and unsupervised machine learning

 ### Language models: